 Braised Capon with Pearl Onions

 A capon is a large bird bred to have more white meat; it may have to be special-ordered from your butcher.
-A seven- to eight-pound roasting chicken can be substituted.
-This recipe was originally developed for a Passover dinner; butter and flour may be substituted for the matzo meal and margarine.
-Soak the pearl onions in warm water for 15 minutes to make peeling easier.
+A 7- to 8-eight-pound roasting chicken can be substituted.

 - 1 fresh capon (about 9 to 11 pounds), quartered